peteroupc/peteroupc.github.io/suppcolor.md

 <a id=Terminal_Graphics></a>
 ## Terminal Graphics

 Some command-line shells support coloring the background or foreground of text.
-In shells that support [ANSI color codes](https://en.wikipedia.org/wiki/ANSI_escape_code) (generally in the category "select graphic rendition", or SGR), the sequence U+001B (escape character) followed by "[" followed by a semicolon-separated sequence of numbers (given below) followed by "m" is a graphic control sequence (see also Ecma-048, sec.
+In shells that support ["ANSI" (American National Standards Institute) color codes](https://en.wikipedia.org/wiki/ANSI_escape_code) (generally in the category "select graphic rendition", or SGR), the sequence U+001B (escape character) followed by "[" followed by a semicolon-separated sequence of numbers (given below) followed by "m" is a graphic control sequence (see also Ecma-048, sec.
 8.3.117):

 - "0": Reset the foreground and background color and other graphic properties to default.
 (U+001B followed by "[m" has the same effect.)
 - "1": Set the following text in bold.